 Depending on your investment strategy, these fees can make a large impact on your overall returns.

-If you want to just invest in commission-free mutual funds and ETFs, trade commissions won’t affect you.
+If you want to just invest in commission-free stocks, mutual funds and ETFs, trade commissions won’t affect you.
 If you like to buy and sell stocks regularly, you’ll have to pay close attention to these fees.